-In the early stages of planning a new bathroom, it's natural to fantasize about the fancy European hardware, wall-to-wall handmade tiles, expansive skylight and other extravagances you think you can't live without.
-Reality can hit hard when you figure out the price for such perfection.
+In the early stages of planning a bathroom remodel, it's natural to fantasize about fancy European hardware, wall-to-wall handmade tiles, expansive skylights, and other extravagances you think you can't live without.
+But, reality can hit hard when you calculate the price for such perfection.

-Can you still create a dreamy bathroom even if you're on a budget?
-The answer is yes, as long as you know where it makes sense to splurge and where it's okay to scrimp.
+Can you still create a dreamy bathroom on a budget?
+Yes, as long as you know where it makes sense to splurge and where it's okay to save.

 1. Do Your Own Demo

-Before you install your new mosaic tiled shower stall, you'll need to tear apart those icky existing fixtures.
-You can hire a pro for this all-important demolition phase, which will set you back about $1,000.
-Or, by tackling some or all of the teardown yourself, you'll have more money to spend on something you really want.
+Before you install that new mosaic tile shower, you'll need to tear apart those icky existing fixtures.
+You can hire a pro for this demolition phase, which might set you back roughly $1,000.
+Or you can tackle some or all of the teardown yourself and have more money to spend on your new bathroom.

-Lightly used and recycled fixtures and building materials cost a fraction of what you'd pay for new at the neighborhood home center.
-At well-known national resources such as Diggers List and Habitat for Humanity Restore Resale Outlets, you'll find everything from tubs, faucets, and tile to double-hung windows and laminate flooring.
+Lightly used building materials cost a fraction of what you'd pay for something new at the neighborhood home center.
+At many resale resources, such as Diggers List and Habitat for Humanity ReStores, you'll find tubs, faucets, tile, windows, laminate flooring, and more.

-While the assortment can be hit-or-miss, recent items included a contemporary vanity with built-in sink for $100 and an antique brass-finished faucet set for $400 (retail price $2,300).
+The assortment can be hit-or-miss, so it's necessary to keep an eye out for the products you want.
+Some past items for sale have included a contemporary vanity with a built-in sink for $100 and an antique brass faucet set for $400 (retail price $2,300).

 4. Learn to Love Subway Tile

 Even the least expensive tile can eat up your design budget.
-But you don't need floor-to-ceiling tile to make a dramatic impact in your new bath.
-You can save a chunk of change by limiting tile to the floor and shower and painting the walls.
-For added warmth and texture, add an inexpensive and easy-to-install wainscot of faux beadboard.
+But you don't need floor-to-ceiling tile to make a dramatic impact in your new bathroom.